 1A(intro)8 Writing the explanatory notes

 After this preliminary work I began to write the detailed explanations.
 Yet I constantly needed to refer back to GEN 1 – 3 to make sure I was not drifting off into information, issues and ideas that were not there.
-Further rereading, thinking and insights gained from the Bible have resulted in much further modifying of what I had written.
+Further rereading, thinking and insights gained from the Bible and other researchers have resulted in much updating of what I had written initially.

 You are invited to join in this ongoing process!
 You can ask questions and make comments and suggestions.
-Just CLICK on “Your Comments” at the top of this screen… and get replies!
+Just CLICK on “Your Comments” at the top of this screen, send me your thoughts… and get replies!

 1. The use of a capital letter “H” for personal pronouns referring to God (“He”, “His”, “Him”, Himself”) is traditional, to convey due reverence.